Dysta/Planets/README.md

 # Planets

 Please read this document before playing.
-It is preferred to read it at <link to github>.
+It is preferred to read it at [the github page](https://github.com/Dysta/Java-Project/blob/master/README.md).

 ## Intro